nuggreat/kOS-scripts/Advanced Print/README.md

 **Parameter(s) and return value(s)**

-  five optional parameter
+  ten optional parameter

     1) the basic timing unit in seconds needed for the superior information delivery format that advanced print lib uses defaulted to 0.1 seconds
     2) a flag for if the adv_print function should display the superior information format on the terminal defaulted to false, true will display on the terminal
+    3) a flag for if the adv_print function should display the superior information format on the KSP HUD defaulted to false, true will display on the KSP HUD
-    3) a flag for if the adv_print function should convey the superior information format through sound defaulted to true, true will play the sound
+    4) a flag for if the adv_print function should convey the superior information format through sound defaulted to true, true will play the sound
+    5) the frequency in Hz of the sound used to convey the dot of the superior information format defaulted to 440 Hz
-    4) the frequency in Hz of the sound used to convey the superior information format defaulted to 440 Hz
+    6) the frequency in Hz of the sound used to convey the dash of the superior information format defaulted to 440 Hz
-    5) the volume of the sound used to convey the superior information format defaulted to 1, the loudest setting
+    7) the volume of the sound used to convey the superior information format defaulted to 1, the loudest setting
+    8) the color of the HUD text can be any RGB value defaulted to WHITE
+    9) the size of the HUD text
+      defaulted to 40
+    10) the location the HUD text will appear in can be a number between 1 and 4 defaulted to 2, will place the HUD text just below the altimeter in the center of the screen

+      more information on HUD text can be found [here](http://ksp-kos.github.io/KOS_DOC/commands/terminalgui.html#global:HUDTEXT)

   no return value

 **Notes about function**